deseven/1000xTRANSLATE/README.md

 # 1000xTRANSLATE
 A full toolset that will help you to translate [1000xRESIST](https://store.steampowered.com/app/1675830/1000xRESIST/) to your favourite language.
-Work in progress, the first major milestone is to be able to export, parse, translate and import all visible text data.
+Work in progress.

 ## The Idea